apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/2-create-nn.md

 network layers in the following two modules:

 1. `mxnet.gluon.nn`: NN module that maintained by the mxnet team
-2. `mxnet.gluon.contrib.nn`: Experiemental module that is contributed by the community
+2. `mxnet.gluon.contrib.nn`: Experimental module that is contributed by the community

 Use the following commands to import the packages required for this step.